 Although only for one episode Bailey and Jessica have a ton of this with some fabricated Foe Yay (to fool Cody) included.

-Replacement Scrappy: Maya was briefly this during the beginning of Season 3, due to viewers thinking she replaced Bailey or Marcus.
+Maya was briefly this during the beginning of Season 3, due to viewers thinking she replaced Bailey or Marcus.
 Speaking of which, Bailey herself was essentially this for Maddie at first (not help by the fact that she starts out as a complete Mary Sue).